Dialogs & Modals

 The canonical row order is:

-Run ID— copyable, always the top row whenever available.Container ID— copyable.jackin version.jackin-capsule.Role.Agent.Target.Diagnostics log— copyable and an OSC 8file://hyperlink.
+Invocation ID— copyable, always the top row whenever available.Container ID— copyable.jackin version.jackin-capsule.Role.Agent.Target.Telemetry— optional, non-copyable sanitized delivery summary on the launch surface.

-Run ID is the bare run id value, never a .jsonl path.
-Diagnostics log is the full JSONL path.
-Enter copies the first copyable row in the canonical order, so it copies Run ID whenever that row exists, and the dialog stays open so copied-row feedback can render.
+Invocation ID is the opaque correlation value for backend searches.
+No local telemetry or diagnostics-file path row exists.
+Enter copies the first copyable row in canonical order, so it copies Invocation ID whenever that row exists, and the dialog stays open so copied-row feedback can render.
 Mouse click copies the copyable value under the pointer; hover feedback applies only to copyable value cells and their copy affordance.
-Hints advertise ↵ copy value, Esc dismiss, click copy, and only the scroll axes that actually overflow.

 Debug info is status-preserving only for reserved bottom chrome: if the underlying surface had a footer/status row before the dialog opened, that chrome remains visible and is still rendered by its normal owner.
 The dialog is centered in the content area that excludes reserved status/footer rows, not the full terminal area.
 Inside that content area, Debug info owns the modal body and clears the background to the terminal default background before rendering the panel, so pane/list/card content, focused borders, scrollbars, and animated body content behind it are hidden rather than dimmed or left readable.